krisztinanmth/React-Redux/README.md

 # React-Redux
 projects to learn and practise React &amp; Redux

+### translate
+  a simple and straightforward app, which shows a language selector at the top of the screen ... any time the user clicks on a flag, a form is rendered in chosen language underneath
+    ⚽️ **aim of project:**<br />
+      * learn how to use context system with React<br />

 ### streams
   a video streaming app (like Twitch.tv) with built-in authentication system<br />
   in the app every user can create unlimited channnels/streams that they can stream to<br />